mgrosshoy/saint-sulpice/README.md

-# saint-sulpice
+# Place Saint-Sulpice
-This responsive website explores Place Saint-Sulpice, a lively square in Paris.
-Learn about the history, see the interesting sites, and find instructions for how to get there.
+This site presents information about Place Saint-Sulpice in Paris, including what to see and how to get there.
+## Goal
+Created for the capstone of a web dev course, this site was built to be responsive and elegant.
+## Programming Languages
+- HTML
+- CSS
+- JavaScript
+## License
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.